Ivan5/journal-vuex/README.md

 # journal

 ## Project setup
-This is nonly for learn some features in vue
+This is only for learn some features in vue